Loss of Use

 Fair rental value is the second part of loss of use.

 This is less common than additional living expenses, but relevant for homeowners who rent out a portion of their home.
 If the portion rented out becomes unlivable due to fire (for example), you’ll be reimbursed for what you could have made during those days.

 So if it’s unlivable for 4 days, you’ll be reimbursed for 4 days of rent if you were planning to rent it out.

 There is a limit on how much you can claim for this area of loss of use (sometimes referred to as ‘Part D’) so make sure to carefully check your policy.

-The last thing covered under loss of use is the least common: government intervention.
+The last thing covered under loss of use insurance is the least common: government intervention.

-If, for some reason, the civil authority (i.e. the people in charge of your community, town, city, state, etc.) says you cannot live in your place due to a peril affecting houses or buildings near you, you’ll be covered under loss of use.
+If, for some reason, the civil authority (i.e. the people in charge of your community, town, city, state, etc.) says you cannot live in your place due to a peril affecting houses or buildings near you, you’ll be covered under loss of use insurance.